The International Fryderyk Chopin Competition for Amateur Pianists

 17 September – first round performances

-18 September – second round performances
+18 September – first round performances

 19 September – second round performances